The Killing Game (Star Trek: Voyager): Production

 Due to Roxann Dawson's real life pregnancy, her holodeck character had a pregnancy storyline; the rest of the season, this pregnancy was covered up, however.

 This is one of the few episodes where Jeri Ryan showed off her vocal range - this time as a singer in the bar.

 Cast commentary

 Actress Jeri Ryan, who plays Seven of Nine, said that "The Killing Game" was one of her favorite episodes along with "Revulsion", "The Raven", "Prey", and "Hunters".

 Reception

+Io9 placed "The Killing Game" as the 91st best in their list of the top 100 Star Trek episodes of all series to-date, out of over 700 episodes.
+CBR ranked this the 16th best holodeck-themed episode of all Star Trek franchise episodes up to that time.

-In 2012, Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.
+Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.

-Io9's 2014 listing of the top 100 Star Trek episodes placed "The Killing Game" as the 91st best episode of all series up to that time out of over 700 episodes.

-In 2017, ScreenRant ranked the Hirogen as the 10th most bizarre aliens in Star Trek.
+ScreenRant ranked the Hirogen as the 10th most bizarre of all Star Trek aliens.

-In 2019, CBR ranked this the 16th best holodeck-themed episode of all Star Trek franchise episodes up to that time.

 SyFy recommend "The Killing Game" for their Seven of Nine binge-watching guide.